TheMegaBlaziken/level_0_rag/README.md

 A comprehensive Retrieval-Augmented Generation (RAG) pipeline for scientific papers, supporting everything from PDF download to optional reranker fine-tuning.
 This guide covers every step, file, and configuration needed to run and extend the system.

+> **📁 Large Files Note:** This repository contains only the code and configuration.
+Large files (PDFs, models, databases) are generated automatically when you run the pipeline.
+See [LARGE_FILES.md](LARGE_FILES.md) for details.

 ---

 ## Pipeline Overview